 - Stir in crunchy bread.

-- Drizzle oil and balsamic mixture and mix well to coat evenly.
+- Drizzle the oil and balsamic mixture and mix well to coat evenly.
 Let stand for 15 minutes for flavors to mingle.
-Season with additional salt and black pepper if desired.
+Season with additional salt and black pepper, if desired.
 Stir well before serving in a large salad bowl.

 - Use only fresh, ripe tomatoes.
 These are the most important ingredients in the salad, so make sure you use the best!

-- Add a bit of dijon mustard to your vinaigrette.
-This gives the dressing a little extra kick and is delicious with the tomatoes and veggies.
+- Add a bit of Dijon mustard to your vinaigrette.
+This gives the dressing a little kick and is delicious with the tomatoes and veggies.

 - Add a bit of fresh chopped oregano and pepper to your dressing before tossing.
 Divine!